rust-lang/rust/text/0235-collections-conventions.md

 which means that taking `IntoIterator` is strictly more flexible than taking `Iterator`.
 Note that in other languages (like Java), iterators are *not* iterable because the latter implies an unlimited number of iterations.
-But because `IntoIterable` consumes `self`, it yields only a single iteration, so all is good.
+But because `IntoIterator` consumes `self`, it yields only a single iteration, so all is good.

 For individual collections, one can then implement `IntoIterator` on both the